Hugh Harman

-Hugh Harman (August 31, 1903 – November 25, 1982) was an American animator.
-He was known for creating the Warner Bros.
-Cartoons and MGM Cartoons studios and his collaboration with Rudolf Ising during the Golden Age of American animation.
+Hugh Harman (August 31, 1903 – November 25, 1982) was an American animator, film producer, and film director.
+An early collaborator of Walt Disney and a key figure in the Golden Age of American animation, Harman and his longtime collaborator Rudolf Ising founded Harman-Ising Pictures in 1929, through which they created the Looney Tunes and Merrie Melodies cartoon series and set the foundation for what would later become the Warner Bros.
+Cartoons studio.

+Moving the distribution of their cartoons to Metro-Goldwyn-Mayer in 1934, Harman and Ising started the Happy Harmonies series, which led to the creation of the MGM cartoon studio, where Harman and Ising would both work as producer/directors.

 Career

-He began his work with Walt Disney in 1922, working on Disney's early Laugh-O-Gram Cartoons.
+A native of Pagosa Springs, Colorado, Hugh Harman began his animation career in Kansas City, Missouri in 1922, when he and his older brother Fred Harman began working for Walt Disney on Disney's early Laugh-O-Gram Cartoons.
 When that company went bankrupt, Harman and partner Rudolf Ising tried to start a new series based on the Arabian Nights, but were unable to obtain funding.
-Disney called them back when he began work for Charles Mintz, producing the Alice Comedies live-action/animation hybrid shorts and the Oswald the Lucky Rabbit cartoons.
+Disney called them back when he began work for Winkler Pictures, producing the Alice Comedies live-action/animation hybrid shorts and the Oswald the Lucky Rabbit cartoons.

-After a dispute over money, Mintz forced out Disney in 1928 and lured most of his animators, Harman and Ising included, to join him.
-After Carl Laemmle replaced Mintz with a young Walter Lantz in early 1929, Harman and Ising, alongside a number of former Oswald animators put together a pilot short, "Bosko, the Talk-Ink Kid", featuring a character Harman created in 1928 as sound films were becoming popular.
-The short gained them a contract with Warner Brothers studios to produce animated cartoons with Leon Schlesinger as manager.
+After Disney left Winkler over a budget dispute with producer Charles Mintz, Mintz lured most of his animators, Harman and Ising included, to join him at his in-house studio.
+An attempt to convince Carl Laemmle to oust Mintz in favor of Harman and Ising ended in vain with a young Walter Lantz being granted the right to produce the series in early 1929.
+Harman and Ising, alongside a number of former Oswald animators put together a pilot short, later dubbed "Bosko, the Talk-Ink Kid", featuring a character Harman created in 1928 as sound films were becoming popular.
+The short gained them a contract with Warner Bros.
+Pictures to produce animated cartoons with Leon Schlesinger as manager.
 Harman and Ising started the Looney Tunes and Merrie Melodies cartoons in 1930 and 1931, respectively (Harman would direct the Looney Tune shorts), and produced them until 1933.
 Following a number of clashes with Schlesinger over budgets, they decided to leave WB and look for another distributor.
 Harman and Ising took Bosko with them, having previously copyrighted him to avoid facing the same situation Disney had with Oswald.
 In the meantime, Harman-Ising Pictures outsourced a number of Cubby Bear cartoons for The Van Beuren Corporation.